decentology/hyperverse-docs/docs/private-preview.md

 ## Getting started

-Welcome to the Hyperverse — the `npm install` for smart contracts!
+Welcome to the Hyperverse — the **npm for smart contracts**!
 We're so excited you joined us and can't wait for you to get started with our private preview.
 Our team has been working hard to build an incredible experience for JavaScript developers interested in building web3 applications.
 Now it's time to let you try it for yourself and improve the Hyperverse before releasing it to the public.

 [What is the Hyperverse?](/basics/welcome)